 Several years ago, a group of women from church decided to have a retreat for the weekend.
-They left their children with the fathers, and they went up into a cabin in the woods to have a much-needed break.
+They left their children with the fathers, and they went up into a cabin in the woods to pray and have a much-needed break.

 While there, they began joking about the state their homes were going to be in when they returned.
 They laughed as they imagined the disaster in the kitchen, the mismatched clothing on the children, and the general chaos.

-After several minutes of this, one woman said, “I would gladly take all the mess in the world if it meant my children could spend this time with their father.”
+After several minutes of this, one woman said, “I would gladly take all the mess in the world if it meant my children could spend this time with their heavenly father.”